 Learn more about this program!

-Watch the archived Feb.
-17 PCC info session:
+Watch the PCC & Power MS info session:

 Top-Notch Education, Completely Online

-The format of the Power Conversion and Controls Capstone certificate is completely online, making it easy for you to learn without affecting your full-time job.
+The Power Conversion and Controls Capstone certificate is delivered entirely online, allowing you to balance your studies with your full-time job without difficulty.

-The nine-credit Capstone Certificate in Power Conversion and Control was designed for completion in three consecutive terms of three credits per term.
+The Capstone Certificate in Power Conversion and Control is a nine-credit program that is designed to be completed in three consecutive terms of three credits each, with one course per term.

 At UW-Madison, we’ve built a learning experience to meet you where you are.